Why You’re Not Getting Promoted (and What To Do About It)

 If your biggest priority at work is getting through your daily checklist and hitting the road by 5 PM, you’re probably not going to get promoted.
 This doesn’t mean you have to start burning the midnight oil every night, but you have to take initiative and step up to take on more when it’s needed.
 After all, you can’t act like an employee with minimal investment in a company and expect to be promoted to management.

 Finally, don’t assume your next best promotion is at your existing company.
 Take the time to assess if you can still learn and grow where you work and if your next career step can be found there.
-It is completely normal to feel like you’ve peaked at a company and search for your next role elsewhere.
+You may find that now is the time for a career shift—it’s completely normal to feel like you’ve peaked at a company and that you may be better off to search for your next role elsewhere.

-Now that you’ve considered potential promotion pitfalls, let’s consider strategies for increasing your odds of moving up from your current role.
+Once you’ve considered potential promotion pitfalls you can work on strategies for increasing your odds of moving up and continuing your professional development.

 How will your company promote you if they don’t even know that you want a promotion?
 Make sure you’re sitting down with your boss and letting them know both your short-term and long-term goals.
 Your boss can help you achieve your goals by giving you opportunities, holding you accountable, and keeping you in mind the next time a promotion comes up.